namgk/node-red-contrib-firebase-realtime-database/README.md

 # Communicate with Google Firebase real-time database

-These nodes use the new firebase-admin API and service account json is used for authentication.
+These nodes support Set and Push operations, as well as watching for changes.

 ## To run test, create a file in the test folder: